actuallysoham/HelloJapan/README.md

 # An Interactive Dashboard

 This is an exceedingly simple and aggressively clean dashboard showing all prefectures with short descriptions and images of each, located on a map of Japan.
 It is hosted on https://hello-japan.netlify.app/ for demo.
-(Images may take some time to lead - it's a free server :P)

 ## Usage